 Kinshi Tamago

-- Pour in half of the egg into the pan and swirl it around, coating the bottom of the pan with an even layer of whisked egg.
-(Don't pour in everything, otherwise the egg crepe will be too thick.)
+- Pour in one egg's worth of mixture into the pan and swirl it around, coating the bottom of the pan with a thin even layer.
+(Don't pour in everything at once, otherwise the egg crepe will be too thick.)

 - Peel the egg out of the pan and transfer it to a chopping board.
 Roll it up and cut into 2mm slices.